sharkdata/species-worms/README.md

 them manually to a copy of the **translate_to_worms.txt** file.
 Put that file in the **indata** directory.
 Next time you run the program those taxa will be added to the **taxa_worms.txt** and **translate_to_worms.txt** files.

-If you want to add a few new taxa to exitings file, the you can move the files **taxa_worms.txt** and **translate_to_worms.txt** from the **data_out** directory to the **data_in** directory and add the new species to the **data_in/indata_species_by_name.txt** file.
+If you want to add a few new taxa to exitings files, then you can copy the files **taxa_worms.txt** and **translate_to_worms.txt** from the **data_out** directory to the **data_in** directory and add the new species to the **data_in/indata_species_by_name.txt** file.
-Then it will run must faster since WoRMS is only called for the new species.
+Then it will run must faster since WoRMS is only called for the new taxa.

 ## Contact info